fingerskier/manthra/README.md

 I heard God's call and I'm pretty sure he was talking to the guy behind me;
 but I'm going to go ahead and do what He said just in case.

 Hell: the greatest monument to human freedom.
   C.S.
 Lewis

 Jonah sat and waited for God to come around to his way of thinking.
 All the while God waits for we Jonah's to come around to his way of loving.
   Thomas John Carlisle

-First they came for the socialists, and I did not speak out—because I was not a socialist.
+First they came for the socialists, and I did not speak out— because I was not a socialist.
-Then they came for the trade unionists, and I did not speak out—because I was not a trade unionist.
+Then they came for the trade unionists, and I did not speak out— because I was not a trade unionist.
 Then they came for the Jews, and I did not speak out—because I was not a Jew.
 Then they came for me—and there was no one left to speak for me.
   Martin Niemöller

 As a nation of free men we will live forever or die by suicide.
   Abraham Lincoln

 A metaphor always stands for something real.
   C.S.
 Lewis

 I was saved; I am saved; I am being saved.
   Earl Rademacher

 All people, regardless of worldview, are made in the image of God and I intend to treat them that way.
-	John Lennoxs' father
+  Lewis Lennox

 The real conspiracy theorists are the ones who believe the government cares for them, the media would never lie to them, and pharmaceutical companies making billions of dollars selling them drugs want to cure them.

 Politics: the art of convincing decent to forget that the lesser of two evils is still evil.
   Edward Snowden

 Science takes things apart to see how they work.
 Religion puts things together to see what they mean.
 They speak different languages and use different powers of the brain.
   Lord Jonathan Sacks

 Our scars show that we have suffered...and healed.

-A writer needs three things, experience, observation, and imagination, any two of which, at times any one of which, can supply the lack of the other.
+A writer needs three things, experience, observation, and imagination,
+any two of which, at times any one of which, can supply the lack of the other.
   William Faulkner

 It does not do to leave a live dragon out of your calculations, if you live near him.